Ever feel as though you're not good enough? That no matter how hard you try, your work isn't right and sooner or later, you'll be caught out?

 10. Remember that imposter syndrome isn't all bad

-Is imposter syndrome really that bad?
-There are some who would argue that it's good for us.
+Is imposter syndrome that bad?
+Some would argue that it's good for us.
 That it's a sign we're improving and progressing in our careers.
-That's probably because it forces us to push forward and address our insecurities.
+That's because it forces us to push forward and address our insecurities.
 It's probably why some of the world's most successful people still feel like frauds.
 Could the real question be – if you don't feel like an imposter, is it time to make a change and move on?